mockery/mockery/README.markdown

 value1 and the second value2.
 Note that all subsequent calls to a mocked method will always return the final value (or the only value) given to this declaration.

+    andReturns(array)

+Alternative syntax for andReturn() that accepts a simple array instead of a list of parameters.
+The order of return is determined by the numerical index of the given array with the last array member being return on all calls once previous return values are exhausted.

     andReturnUsing(closure, ...)

 Sets a closure (anonymous function) to be called with the arguments passed to